-Most buckets are casual, but done up in satin and with a big bow like you see here they can be worn with smart-casual outfits.
+Most buckets are casual, but they can be worn with smart-casual outfits.
 This will never be a truly formal hat style, though.

 Fascinators are a little hard to define, but they’re basically a category of headpiece that has been highly embellished.

 Fascinators typically sit on one side of the head and clip into the hair, so some might think of them as hair accessories instead of hats.

 This style is quite feminine and works best with dresses, skirts, and other ladylike looks.

 Fascinators are formal, and can be worn to events with tie dress codes.

 Judith (above) matches her hat to the stripes on her dress and shoes.

 Choosing a hat for your head shape and figure